MFA Creative Writing Program

 This concentration deals with the public face of writing, be it publising or writing for various art audiences.
 It is suitable for students who seek to develop their work in public contexts, including socially engaged writing practices as well as students seeking to explore new and independent and more standard institutional forms of publishing.
 Courses may include publishing internships, graphic design and integrated media seminars, and courses in writing about art, film, theater, etc.

-Faculty Advisors: Steve Erickson and Janet Sarbanes
+Faculty Advisors: Janet Sarbanes

 Taking on the key themes within documentary non-fiction, courses in this concentration include the demarcation (or blurring) of the lines between fact and fiction and the nature of the “pact”—autobiographical or otherwise—that nonfiction proposes to its audience, as well as discussion and work on the relation between data/research and aesthetic form; the complex ethical and artistic concerns that arise from truth claims; the invention of history; and, writing in the context of the digital “information” age.